Loading...

 • All international students must apply for a UK student visa.
 As part of your application, you are required to demonstrate your English language ability and provide proof of financial support.

-• The cost of living in the UK is reasonable, ranking 29th out of 135 countries, but studying in a major city like London can be more expensive.
-Average annual tuition fees can reach US$50,000 for master’s programs and around US$70,000 for MBAs.
+• The cost of living in the UK is reasonable, but studying in a major city like London can be more expensive.
+International postgraduate fees run £20,000–£45,000/year, with MBA fees reaching £120,000+; scholarships such as Chevening, Commonwealth, and GREAT awards, plus private loans, can help offset costs.

 Interested in studying in the UK?
 Connect with top business schools and learn about your study options at a GMAC Tour.
 Find out more